|Riding Level||Beginner - Expert|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-How This Review Happened: We borrowed this for an extended demo and are hoping to return it but Weston never got back to us with a return label or an address to ship it.
+How This Review Happened: We borrowed this for an extended demo and returned it.

 Conditions: Some messy wet snow, some ok groomers and some more messy wet snow.